 One of my longer bike rides over the past week was along part of the Lawrence-Hopewell Trail, a non-quite-finished 22-mile loop off the East Coast Greenway just south of Princeton.

 We usually take the D&R Canal towpath (part of the East Coast Greenway) for about 5 miles to the turnoff to Brearley House and then ride past the Lawrenceville School and through Mercer Meadows, a big county park — basically going clockwise on the loop.
 This time we decided to go counterclockwise because we knew there was a section through the Carson Road Woods that we’d never been on.

 Before we got to that, though, we found another section that’s been finished — a sidepath along Province Line Road.
 It’s the red dotted line in the upper right of this map, and its completion means the trail is 88% done.
 (See the full map here.)

 I don’t have any photos, unfortunately, and it really seems like nothing glamorous — basically a wide asphalted sidewalk right at the side of the road, with no little strip of green acting as a divider.
 But it’s a key connection on a road that’s busy at rush hour and where motorists go fast at any time.
-One person I know grumbles about the drainage grates running across the sidepath every so often … and I could do without the rocks around them (probably also for drainage).
+One person I know grumbles about the drainage grates running across the sidepath every so often … and I could do without the rocks around them (probably also for drainage — UPDATE: driving by, that looks like it’s been covered).
 But it’s a big step.